 Light Backpack - Woman Edition

 You're a woman about to pack for a long trip.
 Where do you start?
 All the answers here.
-This is: light backpack - woman edition.
-As I'm a woman, I know how hard it is to pack for a trip.
-It's not about how many days we have to stay in a place, it's about the CHOICE.
+As a woman, I know how hard it is to pack for a trip.
+It's not about how many days we have to stay in a place; it's about the CHOICE.
 We want to be able to wake up and decide what to wear based on the way we feel that day.
 That's the reason why we pack a thousand clothes and shoes.
 I had to change this behavior when I realized that there is no space for the CHOICE when you have to leave for a six-month round the world trip.
-You have to carry the backpack on your shoulders and you have to make sure that your back is safe.
+You have to carry the backpack on your shoulders, and you have to make sure that your back is safe.
 Sure, you can bring a suitcase if you want, but that's not going to be comfortable.